mFahadYounas/FastAPI_with_Auth/README.md

 This section will guide you through setting up your project locally.
 To get a local copy up and running, follow these simple steps.

-### Prerequisites

-You need uv as your Python package and project manager.
-Refer to https://docs.astral.sh/uv/#installation for details on installation

 ### Installation

 1. Clone the repo